jbittel/django-mama-cas/docs/templates.rst

 Replacing the template
 ----------------------

-If the required changes to the login template are substantial, it is easier to replace the stock template entirely.
-The process is very similar to the process of extending the template, as described above.
-However, instead of extending the template in step two, replace it entirely.
+If the required changes are substantial, it is easier to replace the stock template entirely.
+Instead of extending the template as described in step two, replace it entirely.

-There are a couple of things you'll likely want to include in a custom
+There are some things you'll likely want to include in a custom template:
-template:

 **Messages**
    The ``messages`` framework is used to display information about the user's logged in or logged out status.
-When the message contains HTML, it is passed to the template with a ``safe`` tag so the message can be rendered appropriately with the HTML intact.
+When the message contains HTML, it is passed to the template with a ``safe`` tag so the message can be rendered with the HTML intact.

 **Non-field errors**
    The ``non_field_errors`` are how the user is informed of authentication